 Step 1 – Consolidate the Content

-Rather than having to login, view multiple accounts or feeds, I centralise my social streams into Flipboard.
+Rather than having to log in, view multiple accounts or feeds, I centralise my social streams into Flipboard.
 It allows me to plug in all of my social networks including Twitter, Facebook, Instagram, Linkedin, YouTube and Google Plus.

 TIP: Twitter is a large part of the social stream so before centralising ensure you have created some Twitter lists.
-This will help immensely allowing you to define your Flipboard homepage to specific topics of interest.
+This will help immensely allowing you to define your Flipboard home page to specific topics of interest.

 Also, note you don’t lose any native functionality of each platform integrating with Flipboard.
-I can still retweet, favourite, reply in Twitter, like or comment on Facebook, like a picture on Instagram, like or comment on YouTube and Linkedin, all within Flipboard.
+I can still retweet, favourite, reply on Twitter, like or comment on Facebook, like a picture on Instagram, like or comment on YouTube and Linkedin, all within Flipboard.

 Step 2 – Save the Best Content